BracketCove/BracketCove.github.io/privacy_policy_canadian.md

 ## Contact Us

-If you have questions or concerns about this Privacy Policy, please contact us at:
+If you have questions or concerns about this Privacy Policy, or to submit a data deletion request, please contact us at:
 - Email: bracket.cove@gmail.com

 Thank you for using the Is it Canadian App!